Dermisfit0301/sasta-bank/README.md

 # sasta-bank
-This is  a cheap working banking application that does simple deposit and withdrawal of users money,
+This has been just made for the sake of assignment and makes use of OOP concept of Inheritance.